Aldochlay

 If heading to or from Luss, these colourful, eye-catching cottages will certainly do just that as you make your way along the old Loch Lomond road.

-On a previous visit through here in 2014, there was a bit of extra blue provided by some Scottish Referendum campaign paraphernalia.
-It won't be told which way they were swinging but if it had gone that way, access wouldn't be allowed without a passport today, probably.
+On a previous visit through here back in 2014, there was a bit of extra blue provided by some Scottish Referendum campaign paraphernalia.
+We won't say which way they were swinging, but if it had gone that way, access wouldn't be allowed without a passport today, probably.

-There's a small 'marina' behind and a lay-by with room for, oooh, three cars?
-Or two cars and a trailer if you're bringing your dinghy.
-Or one car and two trailers but then where's the other car?
-Or three trailers?
+Opposite you'll find a small 'marina' and a lay-by with room for, oooh, five cars?
+Or three cars and two trailers if folk are bringing dinghies.
+Or two cars and three trailers but then where's the other car?
+Or five trailers?

-There's a statue in the bay that you can just catch a glimpse of through the trees.
-No, a child didn't drown although why it's called Wee Peter isn't exactly clear.
+Out in the bay is a statue you can catch a glimpse of through the trees.
+No, a child didn't drown although why it's called Wee Peter - thanks Gerry - isn't exactly clear.

-When Kerr decided to return here for good in 1890, he nicked it from the skip and brought it back with him.
-He plopped it on a plinth to, somewhat selfishly, fondly remind him of his formative years here.
+When Kerr decided to return for good in 1890, he nicked it from the skip and brought it back in the van.
+He plopped it on a plinth to, somewhat selfishly, fondly remind him of those formative years.

 Given his choice of profession, couldn't he just have supplied the Tarmac™ for that badly needed marina car park?